IlMusu/IlMusuEnchantmentsMod/README.md

 1. Impaling Enchantment
 2. Overcharge Enchantment

-### UNEARTING ENCHANTMENT
+### UNEARTHING ENCHANTMENT
-The <b><span style="color:purple">Skewering Enchantment</span></b> makes a digger tool dig tunnels with the depth and area depending on the level of the enchantments.
+The <b><span style="color:purple">Unearthing Enchantment</span></b> makes a digger tool dig tunnels with the depth and area depending on the level of the enchantments.
 Since it is a demonic enchantment, digging with an item containing this enchantment will damage also the player: the tunnel will be complete only if the player has enough life.

 <details>
 <summary><b>Details here</b></summary>